Potential Legal Consequences

 College Policy and the above provisions of these procedures also will be posted on

 the Public Safety website and the Adjunct Faculty website.
+Anyone may obtain a copy

 The College will also include the Board of Trustees Drug and Alcohol Abuse Free College